stephengold/Wes/README.md

 It contains 2 sub-projects:

  1. WesLibrary: the Wes runtime library (in Java)
- 2. WesExamples: demos, examples, and test software (in Java)
+ 2. WesExamples: demos, examples, and non-automated test software (in Java)

-Complete source code (in Java) is provided under
+Complete source code is provided under
 [a 3-clause BSD license][license].